bunny-ml/ChatBot_RAG/README.md

 ## Limitations

-- Only supports **PDF, DOCX, and TXT** files.
+- Only supports **'.txt', '.pdf', '.docx', '.doc', '.pptx', '.csv', '.xlsx' and '.md'** files.
 - Supabase Buckets have a **50 MB free storage limit**, so large file uploads may need careful management.
 - Requires internet connection for LLM queries and cloud services.
 - Password reset option is not available.
-- Change password functionality exists but there is no user profile page.
+- Change password functionality exists and there is no user profile page.

 ---